 “Eegah” (1962, The Film Detective) Teenage rocker Arch Hall, Jr., joins girlfriend Marilyn Manning and her dad (Hall’s father, Arch Hall, Sr., who also co-wrote and directed the film) in the search for a caveman (Richard Kiel) living in the California desert.
 Low-budget creature feature, elevated to sainted status among cult/bad film fans by “Mystery Science Theater 3000,” is inept and awkward (and Eegah’s manhandling of Manning is decidedly icky) but never dull, thanks to Hall Sr. and co-writer Bob Wehling’s barrage of monster kid/drive-in friendly elements, including three (perfectly okay) pop songs by Hall and his band (which includes future Motown writer-producer Deke Richards), dune buggy action, a party at the Ocotillo Lodge in Palm Springs (where Ray Dennis Steckler – also the film’s assistant cameraman – gets tossed in the pool), a visit to Bronson Caverns and reams of goony but eminently quotable dialogue (“Watch out for snakes!“).
 The Film Detective’s limited edition Blu-ray includes a 4K restoration (!) and interviews with Arch Jr. and Joel Hodgson, as well as the “MST3K” episode devoted to “Eegah.”

 “Feast of the Seven Fishes” (2019, Shout!
-Factory) Christmas-themed culture clash comedy with aspiring painter Skyler Gisondo bringing WASPy blonde Madison Iseman to the titular celebration at the home of his big, loud Italian-American family.
-Much of this will plays as overly familiar, but writer-director Robert Tinnell – who adapts his own Eisner-nominated graphic novel – invests the material with legitimate warmth and humor, much of which is aided by the charming leads (and Addison Timlin as Giosondo’s heartbroken and determined ex) and a supporting cast of vets, including Joe Pantoliano, Paul Ben-Victor, Ray Abruzzo and Lynn Cohen, all of whom understand that underplaying is the key to selling sentimental holiday material.
+Factory) Christmas-themed culture clash comedy with aspiring painter Skyler Gisondo (“The Righteous Gemstones”) bringing WASPy blonde Madison Iseman to the titular celebration at the home of his big, loud Italian-American family.
+Anecdotal indie drama by writer-director Robert Tinnell – who adapts his own Eisner-nominated graphic novel and invests the material with legitimate warmth and humor, much of which is aided by the charming leads and Addison Timlin as Gisondo’s ex, all of whom give warm, natural performances.
+The supporting cast of vets, including Joe Pantoliano, Paul Ben-Victor, Ray Abruzzo and Lynn Cohen, also understand that despite the occasional volume and abbondanza required of their roles, underplaying is the key to selling sentimental holiday material.
 “Feast” is currently in limited release at theaters across the country, including the Laemmle Music Hall, and on demand.